ildjarnisdead/observatory/README.md

 ### Sunset of the V1 API

-The previous iteration of the Observatory JSON API has been deprecated and shut down on October 31, 2024.
+The previous iteration of the Observatory JSON API has bee deprecated and will be shut down on October 31, 2024.
+At some point, there will be a strong reminder of that fact by responding with an error if a special header is not included with the request.
+At Oct 31 2024, the API will be completely shut down.

 ### Migrating your application

 If you previously used the Observatory API with some automation or a CI context, the switch from the old `/api/v1/analyze` endpoint to the new `/api/v2/scan` endpoint should be painless:

-- Replace all API calls to `POST https://http-observatory.security.mozilla.org/api/v1/analyze?host=<HOST TO SCAN>` with `POST https://observatory-api.mdn.mozilla.net/api/v2/scan?host=<HOST TO SCAN>`
+* Replace all API calls to `POST https://http-observatory.security.mozilla.org/api/v1/analyze?host=<HOST TO SCAN>` with `POST https://observatory-api.mdn.mozilla.net/api/v2/scan?host=<HOST TO SCAN>`
-- Be aware that the complete list of headers has been removed from the response.
+* Be aware that the complete list of headers has been removed from the response.
-- The POST parameters `rescan` and `hidden` in the POST body have been removed.
+* The POST parameters `rescan` and `hidden` in the POST body have been removed.
-- Remove all other requests from your application, if any.
+* Remove all other requests from your application, if any.
 If you need any additional information about your scan, open the URL from the `detail_url` field of the response in your browser.
-- Note that scans are still limited to one every minute per host, otherwise a cached response is returned.
+* Note that scans are still limited to one every minute per host, otherwise a cached response is returned.

 ## Contributing